infobeans-neeraj/aes256_db_encryptor/README.md

 > [!NOTE]
 > No need to add any configuration for single encryption.
 Single encryption enabled by default.
+> No need to add any enviornment variable if you are generating pem file.

 ## Usage
 Add **aes_encrypt** inside your model and pass all the columns needs to encrypt.